 Richard Donovan, Saugatuck Township

-Donovan, who joined the Board in the Spring of 2018, brings over 40 years of legal experience to the Board.
+Richard, the Board's Secretary, joined the Board in the Spring of 2018.
+He brings over 40 years of legal experience to the Board.
 He was a partner in an international law firm in New York City and has counseled several non-profit organizations in the course of his career.
 Now licensed to practice law in Michigan, he hopes to use his legal expertise to help the Friends complete its mission to develop the Blue Star Trail.

 He and his family have been visiting the Saugatuck area of many years and moved here full time in 2013, He became familiar with the BST through his wife Ellen’s volunteer efforts.